 Root Canal Therapy

-Root canal therapy (also called Endodontics) is a treatment used when the pulp inside your tooth becomes infected through tooth decay or damaged by an injury to your mouth.
+Root canal therapy UK (also called Endodontics) is a treatment used when the pulp inside your tooth becomes infected through tooth decay or damaged by an injury to your mouth.
 This infection may spread through the root canal system, which could eventually lead to an abscess, causing a great deal of discomfort.

 The bacteria that live in the mouth invades the tooth and causes infection.
 This can happen due to several reasons: tooth decay, leaky fillings and trauma to the teeth like a fall or other accident.
+You must contact some Oral Health Care Specialist if you are facing this issue.

 There are two parts of the tooth.
 The crown is the part of the tooth that’s visible in the mouth.
 The root extends into the bone of the jaw, anchoring the tooth in position.